mathigon/tropicsu/lessons/fertilizers-and-climate/content.md

 > duration: 50 min

 ::: .teaching-notes
-* Use the visualization and associated data set to explain the global warming potential of greenhouse gases, specifically of N20, relative to that of carbon dioxide
+* Use the visualization and associated data set to explain the global warming potential of greenhouse gases, specifically of `N_2O`, relative to that of carbon dioxide.
-* Discuss the possible impact of N2O emissions from fertilizers on climate.
+* Discuss the possible impact of `N_2O` emissions from fertilizers on climate.
 :::

-* Use the visualization and associated data set _Global warming potential of greenhouse gases over 100-year timescale_ to explore the global warming potential (GWP), over a 100-year time-scale, of one-unit masses of various GHGs, and specifically of N20, relative to that of carbon dioxide.
+* Use the visualization and associated data set _Global warming potential of greenhouse gases over 100-year timescale_ to explore the global warming potential (GWP), over a 100-year time-scale, of one-unit masses of various GHGs, and specifically of `N_2O`, relative to that of carbon dioxide.
-* With a much higher GWP than carbon dioxide per unit mass, the possible impact of N2O emissions from fertilizers on climate is more potent than that of carbon dioxide.
+* With a much higher GWP than carbon dioxide per unit mass, the possible impact of `N_2O` emissions from fertilizers on climate is more potent than that of carbon dioxide.
-* Discuss why a small change in N2O emissions could have a significant impact on global warming.
+* Discuss why a small change in `N_2O` emissions could have a significant impact on global warming.

 {div.large-link} [Global warming potential of greenhouse gases over 100-year timescale](https://ourworldindata.org/grapher/global-warming-potential-of-greenhouse-gases-over-100-year-timescale-gwp)